bo32/gnome-shell-extension-currency-converter/README.md

 ###CHANGELOG

 2015/10/01: option allowing to enter manually FROM and TO currencies.
+2015/11/23: grabs the focus to the FROM field automatically when the menu is open.